Why use survey scales?

-After you decide what you want respondents to rate (i.e., liking, agreement, etc.), you need to decide how many levels of rating you want them to be able to make.
-In other words, how fine a distinction do you want to be able to make between those who agree, or between those who disagree?
-Decades of psychological research has shown that a 6-point scale with three levels of agreement and three levels of disagreement works best.
-The resulting scale is:
+After you decide what you want respondents to rate (i.e., liking, agreement, etc.), you need to determine how many rating levels they’ll be able to choose from.
+How fine of a distinction do you want to be able to make between those who agree or those who disagree?
+Decades of psychological research have shown that a six-point scale with three levels of disagreement and three levels of agreement works best.
+Here’s an example:

-This scale gives you ample flexibility for data analysis.
-Depending on the questions, other scales may be appropriate, but the important thing to remember is that it must be balanced, or you will build in a biasing factor.
+A six-point scale gives you ample flexibility for data analysis.
+Depending on the questions, other scales may be appropriate — but the important thing to remember is that it must be balanced, or you will build in response bias.
 For example, a recent survey of the U.S. Post Office conducted by a household name survey company included the following scale:

 There is also a financial reason for not having a neutral point in your survey scale.
-Here is a common 5-point scale:
+Here is a common five-point scale: